 Features:

-– Plant Selection: Includes black or dark-hued plants such as Black Mondo Grass, Black Tulips, and Bat Orchids.
+– Plant Selection: Includes black or dark-hued plants such as Black Mondo Grass, Black Tulips and black varieties of Colocasia esculenta (especially if you live in a more tropical zone.)

 – Hardscaping: Utilizes dark materials like black stones, slate pathways, and wrought iron for fences or garden structures.